Details

 The story follows Zhan Wang, a rich teenager who returns to his hometown while secretly carrying a terminal illness, and Xu Yuan, a hardworking top student struggling to support his family while being treated like a jinx by the entire town.
 Their personalities clash at the beginning, but watching their relationship slowly grow felt so natural and emotional without being overly dramatic.

 What really makes this series stand out is the atmosphere and emotional depth.
 The plot keeps you invested without revealing too much too quickly, and every episode carries this heavy emotional tension that makes it hard to stop watching.
-Episode 3 completely broke me and had me crying so much.
+This series completely broke me and had me crying so much.
 The way the emotions slowly build and make you attached to the characters feels so real and natural.

 Every scene feels meaningful, and the pain, love, and struggles of the characters stay with you even after the episode ends.
 The fighting scenes were surprisingly well done, the soundtrack fit perfectly with the mood, and the acting from both leads was excellent.